sonic-sabers/YT-UI-Clone/README.md

 ## About
-A clone of the YouTube app that I created using Flutter, took reference from [this](https://github.com/KalleHallden/YouTubeClone/tree/master/youtubeclone) version of YouTube clone.
+A clone of the YouTube app that I created using React Native, took reference from [this](https://github.com/Ashish2468/YT-UI-Clone) version of YouTube clone.

 ## Snapshots